 If we choose to export our table with updates, we will see the table in one tab, and all of the updates and replies in a separate tab in our spreadsheet just like this:

 We can export full groups or individual items to Excel!

 To export a group to Excel, simply click the 3 dot menu to the left of your group's name, and click "Export to Excel".

 To export items, select the ones you would like to export using Batch Actions.
 Next, click "Export" in the Batch Actions toolbar below.

 The admin of your account can download the entire account's data as a .zip file containing all boards and files including Private and Shareable Boards.
 The boards will each be downloaded as Excel spreadsheets.
 Check out this article to see how to do it in detail, or keep reading!

-Click your profile picture, and select "Admin".
+Click your profile picture, and select "Administration".